LeadPipeSoftware/LeadPipe.Net/README.md

 The validation library provides a suite of attributes that extend Microsoft's own System.ComponentModel.DataAnnotations library.
 In addition, there are handy extension methods and a stand-alone validator.

 Head [over here](src/LeadPipe.Net.Validation/README.md) for more information!

+## LeadPipe.Net.Slack

+Need to post a message to Slack?
+The LeadPipe.Net.Slack library provides a fluent API to make it easy!
+Head [over here](src/LeadPipe.Net.Slack/README.md) for more information!